microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAdministrativeUnitMember.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+External help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta
+Online version:
-schema: 2.0.0
+Schema: 2.0.0
 ---

 # New-EntraBetaAdministrativeUnitMember

 ## Synopsis
-create a new object as a member of the administrativeUnit.
+Create a new object as a member of the administrativeUnit.
 Currently only group objects are supported.

 ## Syntax